dusanmitrovic98/AdvancedDataStructures/README.md

 [ ] 20.
 Red-Black Trees | status: PENDING
         A self-balancing binary search tree in which each node is either red or black, with certain properties.

+ [ ] 21.
+Fenwick Trees (Binary Indexed Trees) | status: PENDING
+        A data structure used to efficiently compute and update prefix sums of an array.
 ```